thenexthub/package-manager/Sources/PackageManagerDocs/Documentation.docc/PackageSecurity.md

 #### Signed packages from a registry

 A registry may support or require signing.
-To sign a package release, package authors set either the `signing-identity` (for reading from operating system's identity store such as Keychain in macOS), or `private-key-path` and `cert-chain-paths` (for reading from files) options of the [`swift package-registry publish`](<doc:PackageRegistryPublish>) subcommand so the package manager can locate the signing key and certificate.
+To sign a package release, package authors set either the `signing-identity` (for reading from operating system's identity store such as Keychain in macOS), or `private-key-path` and `cert-chain-paths` (for reading from files) options of the [`codira package-registry publish`](<doc:PackageRegistryPublish>) subcommand so the package manager can locate the signing key and certificate.

 If the certificate chain's root and intermediates are known by the package manager, the package author would only needs to provide the leaf signing certificate in `cert-chain-paths`.